flowcontrol12/docu/docs/Installation guide.md

 :::tip

-If you have a VMware ESXi version for which there is no image on the Sycope Portal, you can use a tool provided by vmware https://developer.vmware.com/web/tool/4.4.0/ovf that allows you to import and export OVF packages to and from many VMware products.
+If you have a VMware ESXi version for which there is no image on the **Sycope Portal**, you can use a tool provided by vmware https://developer.vmware.com/web/tool/4.4.0/ovf that allows you to import and export OVF packages to and from many VMware products.

 :::